A visitor walks towards a yellow structure on a frozen lake

 2022

-ASP continues to be ambitious in our desire to connect with our community and with the environment.
+After taking 2021 off due to the mysteries and uncertainties of the global pandemic, we returned in 2022, ambitious in our desire to connect with our community and with the environment against challenges.
 This year we embraced all the things that came at us.
-We built community, encouraged sustainability, and took safety into account.
-We are proud to continue providing a vibrant space for artists and visitors to eagerly exchange with one another during the isolating months of winter (oh, and also during a pandemic…).
+We built community, encouraged sustainability, and took safety into account by requiring shanties to have exterior-only experiences for visitors, in order to prevent sharing air in typically small shanty structures.
+We are proud to continue providing a vibrant space for artists and visitors to eagerly exchange with one another during the isolating months of winter (oh, and also during the omicron surge when all indoor activities were cancelled…).

 A person sings into a mic in front of an amp-shaped shanty.